daffhaidar/pharos-script/README.md

 - **Fully Configurable**: Easily change the entire bot's behavior—the sequence of actions, swap amounts, transfer counts, and delays—directly within the `config` object at the top of the script.
 - **Randomized Behavior**: Simulates human activity with random delays between transactions and cycles, plus random amounts for each transaction.
 - **Continuous Operation**: Runs in an infinite loop, completing a full cycle for all wallets before starting the next one after a random delay.
+- **Cross-Relay System**: Implements a sophisticated relay system where:
+  - Each wallet executes one step at a time
+  - Wallets are randomly shuffled between steps
+  - Creates a more natural and unpredictable transaction pattern
+  - Reduces network congestion by spreading out transactions

 ## Network Information